ensody/androidmanifest-changer/README.md

    - Typically, you release the first version of your app with versionCode set to 1, then monotonically increase the value with each release, regardless of whether the release constitutes a major or minor release.
    - This means that the versionCode value doesn't necessarily resemble the app release version that is visible to the user.
    - Apps and publishing services shouldn't display this version value to users.
+   - See https://developer.android.com/studio/publish/versioning for more information.

 **versionName**
    - A string used as the version number shown to users.
 This setting can be specified as a raw string or as a reference to a string resource.
    - The value is a string so that you can describe the app version as a <major>.<minor>.<point> string or as any other type of absolute or relative version identifier.
    - The versionName is the only value displayed to users.
+   - See https://developer.android.com/studio/publish/versioning for more information.

 **package**
    - The value of the package attribute in the APK's manifest file represents your app's universally unique application ID.